ejusmoa/ProgrammingAssignmentGett-Cleaning/Assigment_W4_codebook.md

 	Range:  -1..1
 - `avg_tBodyGyroJerkMag_std` - Average of the tBodyGyroJerkMag_std feature for each activity and subject.
 	Range:  -1..1
-- `avg_fBodyAcc_mean_X/Y/Z` - Average of the fBodyAcc_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_fBodyAcc_mean_X/Y/Z` - Average of the fBodyAcc_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
 - `avg_fBodyAcc_std_X/Y/Z` - Average of the fBodyAcc_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
 	Range:  -1..1
-- `avg_fBodyAccJerk_mean_X/Y/Z` - Average of the fBodyAccJerk_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_fBodyAccJerk_mean_X/Y/Z` - Average of the fBodyAccJerk_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
-- `avg_fBodyAccJerk_std_X/Y/Z` - Average of the fBodyAccJerk_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_fBodyAccJerk_std_X/Y/Z` - Average of the fBodyAccJerk_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
-- `avg_fBodyGyro_mean_X/Y/Z` - Average of the fBodyGyro_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_fBodyGyro_mean_X/Y/Z` - Average of the fBodyGyro_mean feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
-- `avg_fBodyGyro_std_X/Y/Z` - Average of the fBodyGyro_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions)
+- `avg_fBodyGyro_std_X/Y/Z` - Average of the fBodyGyro_std feature for each activity and subject (note: 'X/Y/Z' is used to denote each of the 3-axial signals in the X, Y and Z directions).
 	Range:  -1..1
 - `avg_fBodyAccMag_mean` - Average of the fBodyAccMag_mean feature for each activity and subject.
 	Range:  -1..1